wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 can be applied, and the conclusion is basically the same except that we maintain a separate releasing cycle for each slot on buffered components.

+### Discrete Event Simulation

-In the last case, component *Y* has an attached buffer, which is not necessarily FIFO.
+What if component *Y* has an attached buffer, which is not necessarily FIFO?
 This is the case for instruction window, where uops enter in program order, but can leave in a different order determined by the uop scheduling algorithm.
 The buffer is essentially fully-associative, meaning that uops can be received as long as there is a vacant slot.
 In this case, we no longer maintain separate releasing cycle for each slot, since the slot of an uop cannot be